- Indexed using PubMed Central (PMC), ESCI, Scopus, and the DOAJ

-Health Services Insights conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
+Environmental Health Insights conforms to the ICMJE requirement that clinical trials are registered in a WHOapproved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
 The trial registry name and URL, and registration number must be included at the end of the abstract.

 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
 For example, all randomized controlled trials submitted for publication should include a completed CONSORT flow chart as a cited figure and the completed CONSORT checklist should be uploaded with your submission as a supplementary file.
 Systematic reviews and metaanalyses should include the completed PRISMA flow chart as a cited figure and the completed PRISMA checklist should be uploaded with your submission as a supplementary file.
 The EQUATOR wizard can help you identify the appropriate guideline.

 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.